How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 • For startups, working with a freelancer (or multiple freelancers if needed) offers flexibility while helping with cost-saving as you can ramp your spending up or down as needed.

 • A full-time person may cost the company more, but can also offer stability, as well as a valuable resource with intimate knowledge of the company.
-With an in-house marketer, you’re also investing in the future – any insights tied up to marketing tactics, marketing tools, or your target audience will be easily accessible for future marketing hires.
+With an in-house marketer, you’re also investing in the future, as any insights tied up to marketing tactics, marketing tools, or your target audience will be easily accessible for future marketing hires.

-• Finally, getting support from a marketing agency may seem costly, but offers a wide range of expertise that would cost several times more to build internally.
+• Finally, while getting support from a marketing agency may seem costly, it offers a wide range of expertise that would cost several times more to develop internally.

 Using skills assessments to hire top marketing talent